bradchristie/taminations-flutter/assets/c1/split_square_thru_variations.md

 ## Split Dixie Diamond
 From appropriate T-Bone Boxes:
-Split Dixie Style to a Wave; the centers Hinge while the ends U-Turn Back (turning toward each other).
-From a T-bone setup with centers facing each other and ends facing in as a couple, Split Dixie Diamond ends in Right-Hand Twin Diamonds.
+Split Dixie Style to a Wave; the Centers Hinge while the Ends U-Turn Back (turning toward each other).
+From a T-bone setup with Centers facing each other and Ends facing in as a couple,
+Split Dixie Diamond ends in Right-Hand Twin Diamonds.

 ## Split Dixie Sashay
 From appropriate T-Bone Boxes: Split Dixie Style to a Wave; Slither.